Fezzzile/Dyggr/README.md

-# buysla
+# Dyggr

-Restore deleted files.
+Recover deleted files.

-The word *buysla* is from the Nguni word *buyisela*, meaning "restore."
+The word *Dyggr* is pronounced as *Digger*.

-I promise, it is not a short for *buy a Tesla*, although it doesn't hurt to use this phrase as a mnemonic.

-Currently, the program restores deleted or lost files by carving, that is, searching for file signatures in a given file or device.
+Currently, the program recovers deleted or lost files by carving, that is, searching for file signatures in a given file or device.

-I am going to start with file formats that use the RIFF header, such as WAV and WebP.
+I started with formats that use RIFF (WAV and WebP).

-I chose RIFF because of its simplicity.

 I will then slowly add file formats with more-complicated headers.

 If the file is fragmented, that is, broken up and stored in non-consecutive addresses in the device, carving will not work.